 Mental Health America of Southwestern PA (MHA-SWPA) is dedicated to breaking down barriers and eliminating the stigma surrounding mental health and substance use disorders.
 It has been our honor to be able to provide services to individuals in our community, while educating thousands about taking charge of their mental health.
-It is through events such as Innovations that these life-changing activities are possible.
+At this year’s annual meeting, Paul Gionfriddo, president of Mental Health America (national), spoke about the current state of mental health.
+Here is a replay of his speech:

 Since 2002, MHA-SWPA has recognized individuals, organizations, and businesses from Southwestern Pennsylvania who are making a difference in the lives of those who experience mental health and substance use disorders.